 Experiment Brings U.S. Education To Palestinians

-LIANE HANSEN, host:
+LIANE HANSEN, Host:

 Unidentified Woman #1: How does this concept of the other affect our movement from sympathy to empathy?

-Unidentified Woman #2: (Unintelligible).
+LOURDES GARCIA: Unidentified Woman #2: (Unintelligible).
 They do the same.
 They see the news for once, and they (unintelligible).

-GARCIA-NAVARRO: In a small classroom at the Al-Quds University, 12 students, a mixture of young men and women, discuss the work in English, relating it to their experiences as Palestinians growing up under the Israeli occupation.
+GARCIA: In a small classroom at the Al-Quds University, 12 students, a mixture of young men and women, discuss the work in English, relating it to their experiences as Palestinians growing up under the Israeli occupation.
 Rebecca Granato(ph), a graduate of Bard in the U.S. and now a teacher at the Bard program here, says the aim is to get the students thinking critically.

-Ms. REBECCA GRANATO (Teacher): One of the things that we're trying to do is to get the students to think about a variety of texts from a variety of different angles in the liberal arts spirit and tradition.
+REBECCA GRANATO: One of the things that we're trying to do is to get the students to think about a variety of texts from a variety of different angles in the liberal arts spirit and tradition.
 You know, we try to draw on their own experience and get them to talk about things that have happened to them, things that are really real to them, to get them to relate things in a very tangible and personal way.

-GARCIA-NAVARRO: For many here, it's a totally new way of learning.
+GARCIA: For many here, it's a totally new way of learning.
 Education in the Palestinian territories, and indeed in much of the Arab world, is more of a static enterprise.
 Professors are lofty individuals who impart knowledge that the students are expected to memorize and recite.
 Jualit Khalid(ph) was a student at Al-Quds before transferring to the Bard program.

-GARCIA-NAVARRO: The president of Al-Quds, Sari Nusseibeh, shows off what will be the new Bard facilities.
+GARCIA: The president of Al-Quds, Sari Nusseibeh, shows off what will be the new Bard facilities.
 They are currently being built with a grant from USAID.
 Nusseibeh says Leon Botstein, the president of Bard College, came up with the idea of a collaboration.
 Nusseibeh thinks the Bard program will be pivotal in changing Palestinian society.

-Mr. NUSSEIBEH: In Palestine, as a whole, it is the kind of thing that will help transform the nature of social development.
+NUSSEIBEH: In Palestine, as a whole, it is the kind of thing that will help transform the nature of social development.
 More creative, more dynamic, to do things because they have reasoned about them, because they love to do them.
 They become, therefore, creators, inventors.

-Susan Gillespie is the director of the International Institute for Liberal Education at Bard College.
+GARCIA: Susan Gillespie is the director of the International Institute for Liberal Education at Bard College.

-Despite the difficulties, many of the 80-some students in the Bard program say they love it.
+GARCIA: Despite the difficulties, many of the 80-some students in the Bard program say they love it.
 Yasmine Shawamre(ph) sits on some steps outside the Bard classrooms.
 She's come from Chicago to study here.
 Her father is Palestinian and her mother, Jewish.
 She says she never felt like she fit in until she came here.

-GARCIA-NAVARRO: Yasmine hopes one day to become a jazz singer.
+GARCIA: Yasmine hopes one day to become a jazz singer.
 With her peers around her, she un-self-consciously sings to a visiting reporter.

-GARCIA-NAVARRO: Lourdes Garcia-Navarro, NPR News, Jerusalem.
+GARCIA: Lourdes Garcia-Navarro, NPR News, Jerusalem.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.